-Housing Production Trust Fund (HPTF): in the past four years the city has invested more than $400 million in new and renovated housing.
-However, building housing for those living in extreme poverty (0-40% Adjusted Median Income) continues to be a challenge.
-The legal mandate to invest of 40% of housing trust funds in this area has been met met only once in the Mayor’s first term.
+Housing Production Trust Fund (HPTF): in the past four years the city has invested more than $500 million in new and renovated housing.
+However, building housing for those living in extreme poverty (0-30% Adjusted Median Income) continues to be a challenge.
+The legal mandate to invest of 40% of housing trust funds in this area has been met met only once in recent years.

-Investment required to make significant progress: additional $90M for the Housing Production Trust Fund to be used exclusively to create housing for those in the 0-30% AMI income bracket + $14.6M for Local Rent Supplement Program for operations of the new units.
+Investment required to make significant progress: additional $180M for the Housing Production Trust Fund to be used exclusively to create housing for those in the 0-30% AMI income bracket + $24M for operations of the new units.
 Housing vouchers are also required for each new unit.

 Repair and Maintenance of Public Housing: often neglected, public housing is an important component of the District housing stock for those living in extreme poverty, particularly seniors and persons who are disabled.

-Investment required to make significant progress: $25M recurring base funding for repair and maintenance of public housing as well as displacement assistance for those forced to move.
+Investment required to make significant progress: $60M base funding for repair and maintenance of public housing as well as displacement assistance for those forced to move.

-Chronically Homeless: Though progress has been made with outreach and programs such as Permanent Supportive Housing, we still meet our homeless neighbors sleeping on the street or at a METRO entrance at night or trying to make a home in a tent by the side of the road.
+Chronically Homeless and Family Homelessness: Though progress has been made with outreach and programs such as Permanent Supportive Housing, we still meet our homeless neighbors sleeping on the street or at a METRO entrance at night or trying to make a home in a tent by the side of the road.

 Homeless DC projected a foreseeable end to chronic homeless.
-Though programs that work have been identified and implemented and progress has been made, too many people remain unhoused.
-A new plan with specific goals and financial commitments needs to be in the new budget so that chronic homelessness does not continue to be the face of our city.
+Though programs that work have been identified and implemented and progress has been made, too many chronically home people and families remain unhoused.
+The ultimate goal of ending chronic and family homelessness is at the end of the Mayor’s second term in 2022.

-Investment required to make significant progress: $27M for Permanent Supportive Housing for more than 900 individuals who are chronically homeless and $3M for Targeted Affordable Housing rental vouchers for another 150 individuals who don’t need intensive services; $10M for Permanent Supportive Housing for 302 families; $17M for Targeted Affordable Housing for 712 families .
+Investment required to make significant progress: $41M for Permanent Supportive Housing for more than 1500 individuals who are chronically homeless; $10M for Targeted Affordable Housing rental vouchers for another 500 individuals and families who don’t need intensive services; $10M for Permanent Supportive Housing for 302 families; $17M for Targeted Affordable Housing for 712 families .

 Emergency Rental Assistance Program (ERAP): this program provides back rent for people facing eviction and security deposits for people needing to move.
 Programs such as ERAP that prevent families and individuals from becoming homeless with a small investment at the right time are very cost effective.